From Russia with love – the World Cup crackers

 The tide changed with the introduction of Marouane Fellaini and Nacer Chadli to the Belgian midfield, and Jan Vertonghen’s looping header halved the deficit before Fellaini rose to head home in the 74th minute.

-An incredible comeback was complete deep in injury time when Belgium broke forward from a Japanese corner and Chadli swept home the winner.
+An incredible comeback was complete deep in stoppage time when Belgium broke forward from a Japanese corner and Chadli swept home the winner.

 - Press Association